openfootball/help/README.md

 Please, note so far this is an all-volunteer-effort from a single humble nobody (or is that a lunatic?).
 Anyways, just imagine how much more progress there could be if you join in and help out?
 What an idea.

-> Note:  The FAQS are somewhat outdated, sorry (but what can I do? - see above).
+> Note:  The FAQs are somewhat outdated, sorry (but what can I do? - see above).
+For now my focus is on... guess what?
+Yes, more automation to hand off more work to our ye good ol' friend - the computer - to get more football data updates.